aliebrahimi1781/dependency-track-plugin/README.md

 The *Export Hierarchy* button will export the hierarchy dependencies in a CSV file : */var/opt/dependency-track-pluggin/gephi.csv*.

 This CSV file can be read by a interactive visualization and exploration platform, like **Gephi**.
+In the two images below :
+* The applications are blue,
+* The components are green,
+* The CVE are red.

 ![management](Docs/detail.png)